juanantonio284/simple_bash/run_custom_shell_scripts.md

 will be run to interpret the script.
 Here we set the file as a bash file.
 You may have seen other shebangs, like those for the Perl language (`#!/usr/bin/perl`) or for Ruby(`#!/usr/bin/env ruby`).

-But, even with this new line added at the top, you **still need to change the file permissions of the script to allow execution** so you can execute the shell script as if it were a program:
+But, even with this new line added at the top, you still need to **change the file permissions of the script to allow execution so you can execute the shell script as if it were a program**:

 ```Bash